temporal-sa/temporal-worker-cert-rotation/README.md

 ## Background
 A Temporal cluster may use mTLS to authenticate Worker client connections.
 This is the case with [Temporal Cloud](https://docs.temporal.io/cloud).
 The Temporal Cloud docs provide instructions for generating client [certificates](https://docs.temporal.io/cloud/certificates) for mTLS authentication.
 However, you will also need to plan for the *rotation* of your client certificates.

 Certificate rotation can be done manually, although it is worth fully automating.
 Also, it is desirable to rotate the certificates without restarting the Worker application.
 A restart would result in clearing the Workflow [cache used in sticky execution](https://docs.temporal.io/workers#sticky-execution).
 With an empty cache, a Workflow in progress would need to rebuild its state from scratch when the Workflow execution resumes.
-The Worker would  retrieve the Workflow history from the Temporal server and replay the execution.
+The Worker would  retrieve the Workflow history from the Temporal service and replay the execution.
 This would result in network and processing overhead that we would prefer to avoid.

 ## Pre-requisites
 This guide assumes that: